tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp.md

 {{% tip %}}
 **Copy all directories you need**

-When syncronizing the bucket with your directory inside the container, if your bucket contains other directories as well, the command `$ sudo gcsfuse -o allow_other your-bucket volume_path/new_dir/` might not copy those directories.
+When synchronizing the bucket with your directory inside the container, if your bucket contains other directories as well, the command `$ sudo gcsfuse -o allow_other your-bucket volume_path/new_dir/` might not copy those directories.

-Try `$ sudo gcsfuse --implicit-dirs -o allow_other your-bucket volume_path/new_dir/` to make sure the implicit directories are also included, if you want them to.
+Try `$ sudo gcsfuse --implicit-dirs -o allow_other your-bucket volume_path/new_dir/` to make sure the implicit directories are also included if you want them to.

 {{% /tip %}}